-Step 2: In the left-pane of Power Options window, click the link labelled Choose what the power buttons do to open System Settings window.
+Step 2: In the left pane of the Power Options window, click the link labeled Choose what the power buttons do to open the System Settings window.

 Step 3: Here, click the link named Change settings that are currently available.

-Step 4: Scroll down, under Shutdown settings section, check the box labelled Turn on fast startup (recommended) to enable fast startup feature.
+Step 4: Scroll down, under Shutdown settings section, check the box labeled Turn on fast startup (recommended) to enable fast startup feature.
 Unchecking the Turn on fast startup box will turn off the feature.
-Once select or deselected, click Save changes button.
+Once you select or deselect, click the Save changes button.

-And if Turn on fast startup option is not appearing, as said in the beginning of this article, it’s likely because hibernation feature is turned off on your PC.
-You need to enable hibernate first, and then follow these steps again to see Turn on fast startup option.
+And if Turn on fast startup option is not appearing, as said at the beginning of this article, it’s likely because the hibernation feature is turned off on your PC.
+You need to enable the hibernation first, and then follow these steps again to see Turn on fast startup option.

 Turn on or off Fast startup using Registry

 Step 1: Open Registry Editor by typing Regedit in the Start menu or taskbar search box, and then pressing Enter key.